Vegarderv/quizApp/gr2022/README.md

 The presistance files are found here:
 **Link to src/quizapp/presistance**

-Diagram describing the file saving:
+**Diagram describing the file saving:**
 ![Image of JSON diagram](Images/JSONdiagram.png)

-### This project is built with maven
-Illustrative plan:
+**Illustrative plan:**
 ![Image of illustrative plan](Images/BrukerPlan.png)

-User stories:
+This illustrative plan is meant to represent the functunality of our app closer to its finishing stages.
+The red arrows point to a new 'stage' as a result of interactions with the visual representations.

+**User stories:**
 https://docs.google.com/document/d/1onM4Twf8udwkJ4Me4JwiqlhbbePsnBw3_q8_uEFCKUw/edit?ts=5f58a80c

+### This project is built with maven